oasisprotocol/old-docs/src/operators/stake-management.md

   ::: tip NOTE
   Currently, gas costs for transactions are set in the genesis file and cannot be changed.
-Once updating consensus parameters is supported (tracked by [Oasis Core #2334]), this will no longer be the case.
+If updating consensus parameters is supported (tracked by [Oasis Core #2334]), this will no longer be the case.
   :::